Best Design Practices for Website Headers

 The first thing to consider is eye-scanning models, which show how users interact with a webpage in the first seconds.
 This significant domain of user research is massively supported by Nielsen Norman Group and provides designers and usability specialists with a better understanding of user behavior and interactions.

-In brief, when people visit the website, especially the first time, they do not explore everything on the page carefully and in detail: they scan it to find a hook that would catch their attention and convince them to spend some time on the website.
-Different experiments collecting data on user eye-tracking have shown that there are several typical models along which visitors usually scan the website.
-In the article about 3 design layouts, the author Steven Bradley mentions the following common models: Gutenberg Diagram, Z-Pattern, And F-Pattern.
+In brief, when people visit the website, especially the first time, they do not carefully and in detail explore every part of the page; they scan it to find a hook that will catch their attention and convince them to spend some time on the website.
+Different experiments collecting user eye-tracking data have shown that visitors typically follow several typical paths as they scan the website.
+In the article about 3 design layouts, the author Steven Bradley mentions the following common models: Gutenberg Diagram, Z-Pattern, and F-Pattern.
 Let’s check what are the schemes provided for them in the research.

-Guttenberg Pattern is quite typical for the web pages with the uniform presentation of information and weak visual hierarchy.
-As can be seen from the scheme we found in Steven Bradley’s research, it marks out four active zones, and two of them go across the typical header area.
+Gutenberg Pattern is quite typical of web pages, with a uniform presentation of information and a weak visual hierarchy.
+As can be seen from the scheme we found in Steven Bradley’s research, it identifies four active zones, two of which cross the typical header area.

 Another scheme features a Z-pattern, and the zigzag version shown is typical for pages with visually divided content blocks.
 Again, the reader’s eyes go left to right, starting from the upper left corner and moving across the page to the upper right corner, scanning the information in this initial zone of interaction.

-• Finally, users scan the content’s left side in a vertical movement.
+- Finally, users scan the content from left to right in a vertical motion.
 Sometimes this is a fairly slow and systematic scan that appears as a solid stripe on an eye-tracking heatmap.
 Other times users move faster, creating a spottier heatmap.
 This last element forms the F’s stem.

-All the mentioned models show that whichever of them a particular user follows, the scanning process will start in the top horizontal area of the web page.
-Using it for showing the core information and branding is a strategy supporting both sides: readers scan the key data quickly while the website gets the chance to retain them if it’s presented properly.
+All the models show that, whichever model a particular user follows, the scanning process starts in the top horizontal area of the web page.
+Using it to show core information and branding is a strategy that supports both sides: readers can scan the key data quickly, while the website has a chance to retain them if it’s presented properly.
 That is the basic reason why header design is an essential issue for UI/UX designers as well as content and promotion specialists.

 Another thing to consider is that the header can become a great help in presenting the essential data to the user quickly and providing positive user experience via clear navigation.
 However, that doesn’t mean that every website needs a header.
 There are many creative solutions providing designs applying typical header functionality in other zones of the layout.
 Every case of website design needs analysis and research of the target audience for the product or service.